-Homemade Falafel is delicious and so flavorful, full of fresh herbs and spices.
-Crisp on the outside, fluffy in the middle, it’s perfect on its own as a snack or appetizer, or in a pita topped with veggies.
-Vegan and Gluten Free!
+Homemade Falafel is a delicious and flavorful vegan and gluten free snack.
+Crisp on the outside, fluffy in the middle, and full of fragrant herbs and spices.
+These bites can be pan fried, deep fried or baked.
+They are perfect on their own as a snack or appetizer, or in a pita topped with veggies.

 “WHAT THE HECK IS A CHICKPEA”?